DE-RSE/2023_paper-RSE-groups/README.md

-# de-RSE Community paper on "Establishing RSE departments in German research institutions"
+# de-RSE Community paper on "Establishing Research Software Engineering departments in German research institutions"

 This repository hosts the draft for a community paper by the de-RSE e.V. community.